platima/PCBWay-11th-Design-Contest/README.md

    - Wire the PCB programming pads to the ST-Link

 4. **Upload the code:**
-   - Compile and upload `Version_3.ino` to your STM8 microcontroller
+   - Compile and upload the Arduino project to your STM8 microcontroller

 ## 🎨 How It Works